FranciscoMoretti/site/data/blog/nextjs-authentication-best-practices.md

 Static rendering is a key performance feature in Next.js.
 To preserve it:

 1. Use middleware for authentication when possible
-2. Don’t add authentication inside specific routes (pages).
+2. Don't add authentication inside specific routes (pages).

 Adding authentication inside a page makes it dynamic.
 However, many times the extra security layer benefit outweighs the performance improvement.